Ho Chi Minh City was the last leg of our two week trip to Vietnam. It was also the shortest.

 I love this app.
 Sygic Travel is a free app that allows you to plot points of interest on a map, including your hotel, so you can see how far you need to travel between points.
 It shows you which attractions are close to each other so you can plan strategically and minimize travel time.
 With pocket wifi, it can turn your mobile phone into a GPS tracking device so people with a poor sense of direction (like me) never get lost again.
 Pretty cool right?
 Check out my post on the Sygic Travel app for more information.

 Follow this link to check out our 2-day Saigon itinerary on Sygic Travel.
-You can also download a copy of our 2-week Vietnam itinerary in editable Word format by signing up for our FREE newsletter below.
+You can also download a copy of our 2-week Vietnam itinerary in editable Word format from our EAT-ineraries page.
 It goes north to south and covers Hanoi (including Ha Long Bay), Hoi An, and Saigon.

 3. Check for Discount Tickets